Many customer experience (CX) advocates are already familiar with the basics of a Net Promoter System®.

 - Grow.
 Grow is the most critical stage for Monetized Net Promoter.
-Instead of making judgement calls on new CX initiatives, companies in the grow stage actively correlate their NPS program findings with revenue to identify the most profitable opportunities to pursue.
+Instead of making judgment calls on new CX initiatives, companies in the growth stage actively correlate their NPS program findings with revenue to identify the most profitable opportunities to pursue.

-In the grow stage of Monetized NPS, companies now have access to the tools and insights to enable them to both reduce churn and accelerate sales performance.
+In the growth stage of Monetized NPS, companies now have access to the tools and insights to enable them to both reduce customer churn and accelerate sales performance.